-Any student who has failed or withdrawn from any first semester nursing course must reapply to the nursing program.
-If selected for admission on the second attempt, all nursing courses must be repeated regardless of the previous grade.
+- Any student who has failed or withdrawn from any first semester nursing course must reapply to the nursing program. - If selected for admission on the second attempt, all nursing courses must be repeated regardless of the previous grade.

-Regardless of the reason for dismissal from the program, the student who is eligible to reapply, must meet the application requirements, reapply to the program, and are subject to admission requirements for that academic year.

-If the student is unsuccessful on the second attempt at completing the nursing program, the student must wait for 2 years before reapplying to the nursing program.
+- Regardless of the reason for leaving the program, the student who is eligible to reapply, must meet the application requirements, reapply to the program, and are subject to admission requirements for that academic year. - If the student is unsuccessful on the second attempt at completing the nursing program, the student must wait for 2 years before reapplying to the nursing program.

-Southern West Virginia Community and Technical College Southern WV Community & Technical College - Nursing program P.O.
-Box 2900 - Logan Campus Mount Gay, WV 25637
+Southern WV Community & Technical College - Nursing program

 Community Service

 Program: Nursing Section: Students

-Approved by: Nursing sing Faculty Date adopted: 5/2013
+Approved by: Nursing Faculty Date adopted: 5/2013

-Reviewed and revised 5/8/2018
+Reviewed and revised 5/9/2022